 When someone asks me what I do for a living, I answer honestly: I teach high school.
 I feel no need to puff out my chest and bluster about being "a writer."
 I started writing seriously in my early-20s, and like a trained monkey, I've kept at it.
 Other than listing the books that I've written, which are all here, that's about all there is to say about me as a writer.
 I will never talk to you about Thomas Pynchon, Wallace Stevens or David Foster Wallace (they confuse me); nor will I scratch my chin or touch my face in a bio photo.

 I live in Manchester, New Hampshire, with my wife and children.
 However, I'm a Rhode Island-native, so I reserve the right to not pronounce my R's.

 I write a column for Manchester Ink Link that you can read here.
 I was recently named The New Hampshire Press Associations's 2020 Columnist of the Year for the aforementioned scribbles.
 I remain an avid robot-dancer while continuing my training to be a competitive dead-lifter.

-Here's an interview with me at Drunk Monkeys.
+Here's an interview with yours truly at Drunk Monkeys.